-Please visit the Grad Cost Calculator to assist with determining the amount you may wish to borrow and the loan period for the Grad PLUS Loan.
-The loan period defines the semester(s) that the loan will cover.
-For example, if enrollment is for both fall and spring, choose the fall/spring loan period and request a loan amount that will cover the estimated out-of-pocket expenses for both semesters.
-Please contact our office for additional assistance.
+Please visit our Cost Calculator tool to assist you with determining the amount of Grad PLUS Loan funding you may want to borrow and the loan period for your Grad PLUS Loan.
+The loan period defines the semester(s) for which you are borrowing.
+For example, if you are planning to enroll for both the fall and spring semesters, you should choose the fall/spring loan period and request a Grad PLUS Loan amount that will cover your estimated out-of-pocket expenses for both semesters.
+You may also contact our office for assistance.

-- You must be enrolled for at least six credits by the add/drop deadline each semester (Graduate Assistant course credits do not count toward financial aid)
+- You must be enrolled in at least six credits by the add/drop deadline each semester you wish to receive Grad PLUS Loan funding.
+Please note that Graduate Assistant course credits do not count towards this total.

 Loan Application Deadlines

-Complete each step(s) in the Grad PLUS process to apply for the loan; funds cannot be disbursed if any step is incomplete.
+Complete all step(s) in the Grad PLUS Loan process to apply for the loan.
+Funds cannot be disbursed if any step is not completed

 If Approved –

-- Step 2: Complete a PLUS Master Promissory Note (MPN) if an active MPN is not already on file and only if your credit check was approved.
-Please note that the Grad PLUS MPN is not the same MPN that will be completed for Stafford Loans.
-UMBC will process the Grad PLUS Loan within the time frame specified on our website.
+- Step 2: Complete a Grad PLUS Loan Master Promissory Note (MPN) if you do not already have an active MPN on file and only if your credit check was approved.
+UMBC will process your PLUS Loan within the time frame specified on our website.